hassio-addons/addon-node-red/README.md

 **Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
 USE AT YOUR OWN RISK!_

+## Known issues and limitations

+- While this add-on ships with Node-RED Dashboard, it currently does not support accessing the dashboard via Hass.io Ingress.
+This is an technical limitation on the Node-RED Dashboard end.

+- Node-RED Dark theme does not play nice with Node-RED Dashboard.
+  Therefore, it is strongly advised to disable `dark_mode` when using the Node-RED Dashboard.

+- If you cannot access HTTP nodes or Node-RED Dashboard, please check if you have enabled direct access mode by setting a port number in "Network" configuration section of the add-on.

+- If you cannot access HTTP nodes or Node-RED Dashboard, please check if you URL starts with `/endpoint/`, or else Home Assistant authentication will kick in.

 ## Changelog & Releases

 This repository keeps a change log using [GitHub's releases][releases]